earthshakira/overshadow/README.md

 ## Todo

 - [ ] Where's the Source? `Python based Code on the way ASAP`
-- [ ] My stuff says it can't find some thing it needs `Dependencies`
+- [ ] My stuff says it can't find some thing it needs `Dependencies` `apt-cache depends <package name>`
+- [ ] The package needs some folders that are explicitly present in a directory [Read Here](https://serverfault.com/questions/135599/ubuntu-can-non-root-user-run-process-in-chroot-jail)